 Meditate for a world abiding in agaya and ubuntu

-Participate in the global Novasutras meditation during the exact moment of the Cross-Quarter (whether meditating on your own or with an in-person group).
-There will be a guided meditation either on Insight Timer, or via Zoom and/or on the Novasutras YouTube channel, usually starting 15-30 minutes before the moment of the Cross-Quarter, and ending 15-60 minutes afterward – check the Events page for details and registration.
+Participate in the global Novasutras meditation during the Cross-Quarter (whether meditating on your own or with an in-person group).
+There will be a guided meditation either on Insight Timer, or via Zoom and/or on the Novasutras YouTube channel, usually starting 15-30 minutes before the exact moment of the Cross-Quarter, and ending 15-60 minutes afterward – check the Events page for details and registration.
 If you prefer, you could join by simply meditating on agaya and ubuntu on your own at that time.
 Either way, we seek to join in simultaneous meditation at these precise moments (part of the Octal Meditations), to encourage global coherence.

 More Ways to Celebrate the Cross-Quarters